What to expect

 Since 2000 Santo Winery has been working on a strategy that synergises tourism and the development of the local farming community.
 Since 2016 they are offering a guided tour of their completely modernised production units and that includes the winemaking units, tomato process factory and beans processing factory.
 They, however, remain faithful to the traditional production processes like manual handling (right from pruning to harvesting), dry farming and the use of pezoules… These are basically stone terraces that protect vines against excessive winds in Santorini.
 Note that the vineyards here on the island have a 3500-year-old history that is fascinating to learn.

-Naturalistic neo-modern centrepieces and pastel hues in décor keeps everything elegant and minimalistic.
+Naturalistic neo-modern centrepieces and pastel hues in décor keep everything elegant and minimalistic.
 Who could resist wine tasting in a setting like this!!

 Terraced seating is also available along the cliffside and burnt orange tables set off the black volcanic scenery around perfectly.
 At Santo, there is ample room for visitors.
 You could choose to sit in the sun, shade, along the cliffs, indoors etc. and everything comes with a grand view.